xpilot-project/docs/docs/client.md

 ## Downloading Updates
 Each time you launch xPilot, it will check if there is a new version available.
 If there is a new version available, you will be prompted to download and install it.

+**<span style="color:red;">X-Plane MUST be closed before installing an xPilot update.</span>**

 ![New Version](media/NewVersionAvailable.png ':size=250')

-If you click **No**, you will be prompted again the next time you open xPilot.
+If you click <span class="gray-btn">No</span> you will be prompted again the next time you open xPilot.

-Clicking **Yes** will begin the download process.
+Clicking <span class="blue-btn">Yes</span> will begin the download process.
 Once the download completes xPilot will close and the installer will open.
 On macOS, the disk image will mount, and a Finder window will open with the installer that needs to be launched.

-**<span style="color:red;">You must close X-Plane before installing the update, otherwise, the xPilot plugin cannot be updated properly.</span>**

 ![New Version Downloading](media/NewVersionDownloading.png ':size=250')